 1. Create a Recursive Google Form

 The Gist: Create a list of skills, tasks, or texts that you want students to move through and loop the form so that students can select a task from the list, go to resources and questions you provide, and then come right back to where the started to select a different task.
-This is great for differentiation because you can have different students work on different tasks based on need.
+This is great for differentiation in the ELA classroom because you can have different students work on different tasks based on need.
 You can also flip the classroom by designing a “path” for students to move through in order to learn and demonstrate understanding of concepts prior to class.
+Click here to visit my TpT store and learn more about this product!

 I’ve recently used this in my ELA classroom to teach students how to write a close reading literary analysis paragraph.